DFE-Digital/childrens-social-care-placement/README.md

 Check the file `manifest.yml` for customisation of name (you may need to change it as there could be a conflict on that name), buildpacks and eventual services (PostgreSQL needs to be [set up](https://docs.cloud.service.gov.uk/deploying_services/postgresql/)).

 The app should be available at https://childrens-social-care-placement.london.cloudapps.digital

+## github workflow

+There is an open issue referenced here: https://www.pivotaltracker.com/n/projects/2196383/stories/173541786 As a work around, .cfignore file is updated to include /node_modules/.cache/*